Facebook icon

 Symptoms of Gum Disease

-Symptoms of gum disease include red, swollen gums
+Close up of red, swollen gums

 Gum disease can have a variety of symptoms, depending on how far the condition has progressed.
 Some signs of gingivitis include: